colinabarry/game480-obsidian/1. Ideas/Machination/Colin's Vision.md

 ## ADDENDUM A: Thinking Too Much
 What happens if you try to kill a villager?
 Most of them would die in one hit.
 You can carry the body around?
 Bring them to the machine and nothing happens, but if you leave them there and nobody sees you do it then something extra happens when it turns on.
 Maybe if you sacrifice someone, she comes back not evil?
 Scope monster approaches... ^kill-a-villager

 The nobleman is incentivized to pay for new construction because he owns the land and wants to earn taxes from people living on it. ^greedy-nobleman

-Maybe you could build things that will allure certain occupations to come to settle down in order to procure certain components if that occupation is not yet present in your town. ^allure-occupations
+Maybe you could build things that will allure certain occupations to come to settle down in order to procure certain components if that occupation is not yet present in your town.
+Examples below. ^allure-occupations

 (had to separate this section for the link tag to work) Possible occupations include: